What are pituitary tumors?

 - Cabergoline and Bromocryptine: These are medicines that block the production of prolactin from a Pulmonary tumor.

 - Octreotide and Lanreotide: These belong to a class of medicines called Somatostatin analogs.
 These can stop the Pituitary tumor from producing excess growth hormone.
 They are given in an injection form once every 4 weeks.

-- Pegvisomant: It is a medicine that blocks the action of growth hormone on the body tissues.
-Thus all the symptoms which growth hormone can cause subside.
+- Pegvisomant: It is a medicine that blocks the action of growth hormones in body tissues.
+Thus, all the symptoms that growth hormones can cause subside.

-- Pituitary hormone replacement: When a significant portion of the pituitary gland has been removed or if radiation has damaged a major portion of the gland, the hormones necessary for the body may not be formed adequately.
+- Pituitary hormone replacement: When a significant portion of the pituitary gland has been removed, or radiation has damaged a major portion of the gland, the hormones necessary for the body may not be formed adequately.
 Such people must receive hormone supplements to maintain a balance in the body.

 It has been observed that Octreotide, Lanreotide, Cabergoline, and Bromocryptine are examples of medicines that can shrink the Pituitary tumor, apart from suppressing the production of excess hormones.